 E-reputation is the key

 Because of China’s rising use of social media and e-commerce platforms, it has become essential for brands to maintain and increase their online reputation.
-Thus, you will have to be extremelly careful and attentitive to Chinese consumers’ comments.
+Thus, you will have to be extremely careful and attentive to Chinese consumers’ comments.
 You will also have to create an official account on the biggest and most popular social platforms (WeChat, Weibo, Douyin, Kuaishou, etc).

 Promote Your Business/brand with Kols

-However, you will need to choose carefully the KOL you want to work with, as it has to suit your brand’s value in order to manage a succesful campaign.
+However, you will need to choose carefully the KOL you want to work with, as it has to suit your brand’s value in order to manage a successful campaign.

 SEO will boost your brand’s reputation